Martinsville, Virginia: 20th century

 DuPont in 1941 built a large manufacturing plant for producing textile nylon filament, a vital war material.
 During the Cold War, the city was identified as a target for strategic bombing by the Soviet Union.
 This nylon production jump-started the growth of the textiles industry in the area.

-In 1947 the paperclip shaped oval Martinsville Speedway Opened.
-And NASCAR still races there today making it the shortest oval in NASCAR.
+In 1947, the paperclip-shaped oval Martinsville Speedway opened.
+In use by NASCAR since their inaugural season in 1949, it is still in operation by the racing organization today.
+The speedway is the shortest oval in NASCAR.

-And it's been here since the First NASCAR Cup season in 1949.

 For several years Martinsville was known as the "Sweatshirt Capital of the World", and in the 1980s it boasted of having more millionaires per capita than any city in America.

 Business leaders in the mid-20th century, like Whitney Shumate, worked to improve sub-standard housing in Martinsville.
 He helped clear out a portion of Martinsville called "Mill Town", which had sub-standard rental housing originally provided for 19th century employees of a now defunct cotton mill.
 New homes were constructed in the neighborhood, built with sound materials and with all city services for the first time.
 What had originally been considered a depressed civic area rapidly became a center of progress as middle class Black residents finally began to prosper.
 As an editorial in the local newspaper noted, "One of the projects which won him considerable attention and praise was the instigation of the redevelopment of what was once known as Martinsville Cotton Mill Village.
 He and associates purchased about 50 houses in North Martinsville, and using private capital rather than federal aid, rebuilt them into comfortably inhabitable homes, making it possible for many persons to purchase homes within their financial range."

 In the early 1990s, changing global economic conditions and new trade treaties made Martinsville textiles and furniture manufacturing economically unsustainable.
 Many firms closed shop and laid off thousands of workers; the production moved offshore to other countries.
 The city is repositioning itself long-term as a center for technology development and manufacturing.

 MZM, Inc. opened a facility in Martinsville as part of the Cunningham scandal.

 Memorial Hospital of Martinsville (now combined with the hospital in Danville, Virginia to become Sovah Health.) serves the greater Martinsville and Henry County area.
 The earliest local hospital was the 50-bed Shackelford Hospital, founded by Dr. Jesse Martin Shackelford, who was later joined by surgeon son Dr. John Armstrong Shackelford, an early graduate of Johns Hopkins University School of Medicine.
 Founder of the Hospital Association of Virginia, Dr. Jesse Shackelford was an early advocate of comprehensive care for state citizens.
 Shackelford Hospital was sold in 1946, and Martinsville General Hospital subsequently opened with Dr. John Shackelford as its first chief surgeon.
 In 1970 Memorial Hospital of Martinsville opened its doors, replacing Martinsville General.

-Liberty Fair Mall opened in 1989.